 Taxi If you use a taxi make sure you ask it’s metered before getting in, this way you know you shouldn’t be ripped off, although this doesn’t stop them driving the long way around to push the price up, it’s still cheaper.
 It may take a few times of asking for a metered taxi before one agrees, but it’s better than getting ripped off.
 If the driver refuses to turn on the meter saying its a (SCAM ALERT) ‘flat rate’, the driver will most likely charge you 3 times the usual meter rate.
 Get out and hail another cab.

 Skytrain This is another cheap way to get around.
 You can use single trip tickets or pre-paid pass.
 You can purchase tickets from the ticket booth or ticket machines.
-I always went to a booth so I could tal and make sure I was getting the correct ticket.
+I always went to a booth so I could talk to someone and make sure I was getting the correct ticket.
 Always keep hold of your ticket as you will need it to get out the station at the other end.

 TukTuk I was told to avoid these because of the scam issues, but I like to make decisions on my own experiences and there not as bad as I was led to believe.
 As long as you show them where you want to go, a few times i used google maps on my phone and agree a fee before getting in, I had no problems.